apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 as progress is made with the goal of hopefully reaching at least `90%` before the final GA release.
 Of course, this will not be a blocker for the final release.

+## Wildcarded Service Definitions

+Following up on previous release notes, wildcarded service definitions should now be correctly located via CAS service management facilities by improving lookup operations to be protocol-aware.
+For example, in a scenario where two service definitions for OAuth and CAS service providers might have a very permissive `.*` for the service URL pattern, CAS should be able to correctly locate the right definition depending on whether an authentication request is submitted by an OAUth relying party or a CAS-enabled client application.

 ## Other Stuff

-- Apereo CAS [Docker images](https://hub.docker.com/r/apereo/cas) are now automatically published for the `latest` tag.
+- Apereo CAS [Docker images](https://hub.docker.com/r/apereo/cas) are now automatically published by CI for the `latest` tag.
 - CAS [Release Process](../developer/Release-Process.html) can now automatically close and publish releases on Sonatype.
+- Webflow auto-configuration is slightly improved to allow Kerberos/SPNEGO and X509 modules to work together.
+- [Configuration metadata](../configuration/Configuration-Metadata-Repository.html) is improved to better track required modules, properties and owners for CAS settings.
+- [Google Authenticator](../mfa/GoogleAuthenticator-Authentication.html) for multifactor authentication is now patched to securely generate QR codes.

 ## Library Upgrades